AnnaSkawinska/dev-blog-env/_posts/2019-01-22-wsl-linux-windows-marriage.md

 - Drivers work.
 Trackpoint on Ubuntu sucks (ThinkPad W540) and the fingerprint scanner breaks regularly.
 - AcrossCentre, Logichtec Flow, Cortana, DirectX etc. aren't present on Ubuntu.

 Windows is made for good UI while Linux/GNU for being a server.
-Both suck in the opponent's category.
+Both suck in the opposite category.
 Why not combine the best of both worlds?

 # Needs
 - git management,